SumPositive/azukid.com/docs/Packlin/index.md

 <br>

 ## About the Author: sumpo
-It all started in 2009, when the iPhone 3 launched in Japan and I decided to try developing an app, so I bought a used Mac mini.
+It began when I bought a used Mac mini in 2009, right as the iPhone 3 arrived in Japan, thinking I'd like to try app development.

-To get used to Xcode 3 / Objective-C / Cocoa, I enthusiastically built an app that I personally wanted.
+To get used to Xcode 3 / Objective-C / Cocoa, I enthusiastically built apps I personally wanted.

-Next, to become familiar with Core Data, I planned another app.
-I figured that even a self-indulgent app might hook about a hundred people worldwide, so I began releasing it on the App Store.
+To become familiar with Core Data as well, I planned another app.
+I figured even a self-indulgent app might hook about one hundred people worldwide, so I started publishing on the App Store.

-- February 16, 2010 2:23 — MochiMemo 0.2 released: manage belongings for work, travel, and camping (Total: 109,000 downloads)
+- February 16, 2010 2:23 — MochiMemo 0.2 released: manage belongings for work, travel, and camping (Total: 109,000 DL)
-- April 2, 2010 4:19 — KureMemo 0.1 released: record credit card use and compile totals (Total: 81,000 downloads)
+- April 2, 2010 4:19 — KureMemo 0.1 released: record credit card use and compile totals (Total: 81,000 DL)

-During development, I realized that although the picker is for input (selection), it might also serve as output.
-Imagining a calculator that prints receipts like roll paper from a store register, I created a drum-style calculator.
+During development, I realized that while a picker is meant for input (selection), it might also work for output.
+Imagining a calculator that prints roll-paper receipts like a store register, I created a drum-style calculator.

-- August 7, 2010 9:19 — DoraTaku 0.1 released; later renamed CalcRoll after becoming popular overseas (Total: 55,000 downloads)
+- August 7, 2010 9:19 — DoraTaku 0.1 released; later renamed CalcRoll after becoming popular overseas (Total: 55,000 DL)

-As realistic 3D designs emerged, I faithfully recreated classic dial controls and built an app to use them.
+As realistic 3D designs began appearing, I faithfully recreated classic dial controls and built an app to use them.

-- October 4, 2011 8:29 — Warikan 1.0 released: split bills with dial input for people and amounts (Total: 4,000 downloads)
+- October 4, 2011 8:29 — Warikan 1.0 released: split bills with dial input for people and amounts (Total: 4,000 DL)
-- January 14, 2012 5:45 — BodyMemo 0.8 released: dial input for weight, blood pressure, etc., with compiled tracking (Total: 29,000 downloads)
+- January 14, 2012 5:45 — BodyMemo 0.8 released: dial input for weight, blood pressure, etc., with compiled tracking (Total: 29,000 DL)

-With Expo 2025 approaching, I began porting CalcRoll to Swift 6 / SwiftUI.
-On August 24, 2025, I submitted it as a new app, but Apple rejected it: "A similar app exists; no novelty."
+In 2025, prompted by the World Expo, I began porting CalcRoll to Swift 6 / SwiftUI to get familiar with them.
+When I submitted it as a new app on August 24, 2025, Apple rejected it, saying, "A similar app exists; no novelty."
 Fair enough!
 I resubmitted it as an update to the old app, it passed review, and was released.

 - September 4, 2025 8:58 — KaruMemo / CalcRoll 2.0 released

 After releasing KaruMemo in September 2025, I started migrating MochiMemo to SwiftUI.
 In about a month, an alpha version that solved long-standing issues was ready.
-The sample data shown on the initial screen was surprisingly good, thanks to AI!
-That sparked the idea to add the new "Ask Chappy (AI)" feature, which required developing a globally scalable API server and running it securely.
+The sample data shown on the initial screen was surprisingly good thanks to AI!
+That inspired the new "Ask Chappy (AI)" feature, which in turn required developing a globally scalable API server and operating it securely.

 - November xx, 2025 xx:xx — MochiMemo / Packlin 3.0 released